jeremysprofile/jeremysprofile.github.io/content/cv.md

       position: 'Contractor → Senior Software Developer (E2) → Software Developer Specialist (E3)'
       date: Sep 2018 - Current
       data:
-        - text: 'Took ownership of all new and existing Python applications, including documentation, mentoring, testing, <abbr title="Continuous Integration / Continuous Deployment">CI/CD</abbr>, and DevOps infrastructure'
+        - text: 'Took ownership of all new and existing Python applications, including documentation, mentoring, testing, <abbr title="Continuous Integration / Continuous Deployment">CI/CD</abbr>, and DevOps infrastructure (check how long this line this to see if we should expand CICD)'
           hidden:
             - 'Meticulously documented python development setup process for Windows and Mac users, including package structure, virtual environments, and test writing for use by other developers'
             - 'Mentored junior developers in Python and programming best practices'